 Isabella Alexander-Nathani, an award-winning writer, filmmaker, educator, and human rights activist.
 Her work is motivated by her belief that storytelling has the power to humanize complex political issues and create positive social change.
 Isabella’s latest film and related book, Burning at Europe’s Borders, uncover the human sides of our global refugee crisis.

 Ike Nnaebue is a celebrated Nigerian writer, director, producer, and champion of new African cinema.
 As the founder of LP House of Creative, he built a network of creative spaces across Africa where a new generation of storytellers is thriving.
-Ike’s latest documentary, No U-Turn, retraces the migration journey he took as a young man.
+Ike’s latest documentary, No U-Turn, retraces the migration journey he took as a young man and premiered at Berlinale.